 Any student or employee who reports being a victim of domestic violence, dating violence, sexual assault, or stalking will be provided a written explanation of the rights and options for victims (to notify or decline notifying law enforcement as well as availability of existing counseling, health, mental health, victim advocacy, legal assistance, and other services available on campus or in the community).
-Information will be provided on how the College will protect the confidentiality of victims.
+Information will be provided on how the University will protect the confidentiality of victims.

 Domestic Violence Victims